Skip to main content

 • Pink Promise does not apply to rank clues that could represent a playable light-pink-five.
 (This is different from how Pink Promise works in a pink-fives variant.)

-• Thus, when players receive a rank Play Clue, they have to account for the being both the true rank and any playable light-pink-fives.
+• Thus, when players receive a rank Play Clue, they have to account for the card being both the true rank and any playable light-pink-fives.

-• Red 2 and blue 4 are played on the stacks.
+• Red 1 and blue 4 are played on the stacks.

 • Alice clues number 3 to Bob, touching a single card on slot 1.